Tram: Track gauge

 Historically, the track gauge has had considerable variations, with narrow gauge common in many early systems.
 However, most light rail systems are now standard gauge.
 An important advantage of standard gauge is that standard railway maintenance equipment can be used on it, rather than custom-built machinery.
 Using standard gauge also allows light rail vehicles to be delivered and relocated conveniently using freight railways and locomotives.

 Another factor favoring standard gauge is that low-floor vehicles are becoming popular, and there is generally insufficient space for wheelchairs to move between the wheels in a narrow gauge layout.
 Standard gauge also enables – at least in theory – a larger choice of manufacturers and thus lower procurement costs for new vehicles.
 However, other factors such as electrification or loading gauge for which there is more variation may require costly custom built units regardless.

 Tram stop

 Tram stops may be similar to bus stops in design and use, particularly in street-running sections, where in some cases other vehicles are legally required to stop clear of the tram doors.
-Some stops may resemble to railway platforms, particularly in private right-of-way sections and where trams are boarded at standard railway platform height, as opposed to using steps at the doorway or low-floor trams.
+Some stops may have railway platforms, particularly in private right-of-way sections and where trams are boarded at standard railway platform height, as opposed to using steps at the doorway or low-floor trams.

 Manufacturing

+Many independent companies started making trams in the 19th and early 20th century.
+In the last several decades most of them have merged with or into larger ones.
+The biggest changes in the period after 2010 were the mergers of AnsaldoBreda into Hitachi Rail in 2015 and Bombardier into Alstom in 2020.

 Approximately 5,000 new trams are manufactured each year.

-As of February 2017, 4,478 new trams were on order from their makers, with options being open for a further 1,092.
+As of February 2017, 4,478 new trams were on order from their makers, with a further 1,092 options being open: